ohmage/android/README.md

 DEPENDENCIES
 ------------

 All dependencies are handled by maven through the gradle build system.
-You only need to add volley to your local maven repo to get everything working as is described in this [gist]. *Note:* you will need to add the `provided` scope to the android dependency the way they describe in the comments.
-You can use the pom created by [sealskej] if you also want the sources and javadoc in your local maven repo.

 HOW TO BUILD THE PROJECT